Boeing warns pilots in wake of January’s Indonesian 737 crash

 Less than three minutes after departing from Jakarta, the left engine on the 737-500 began reducing power as the right engine’s setting remained the same, according to a preliminary report issued Feb.
 10 by Indonesia’s National Transportation Safety Committee.

 Such unequal thrust settings can cause a plane to turn if they aren’t countered properly.
 According to the report, there were indications the pilots weren’t able to maintain their assigned heading.
-At the same time, the flight crew was attempting to turn around in a storm, so might also have been distracted.
+At the same time, the flight crew was attempting to turn around in a storm, so it might have been distracted.

-About 83 seconds after the throttle issue arose, the plane banked more than 45 degrees to the left and within seconds it was diving toward the Java Sea from a height of almost 11,000 feet (3,354 meters).
+About 83 seconds after the throttle issue arose, the plane banked more than 45 degrees to the left and within seconds it was diving toward the Java Sea from a height of almost 11,000 feet.

 Indonesian investigators haven’t said what caused the crash, but it’s clear that the plane went out of control in the final 30 seconds of the flight.